For Deposit Protection Terms and Conditions please see this page here.

 It is a requirement for all guests to have travel insurance coverage to voyage.
 Travel Insurance is not included in your cruise fare.
 We advise that you purchase comprehensive travel insurance that includes (without limitation) coverage for the cost of your cruise, medical expenses, loss of luggage, cruise and land content and airfare charges that may occur due to cancellation, the impossibility of performance or unexpected events including other frustration, disruption, loss of deposit or strikes.
 This is a policy that protects you.

-Accommodation on the Ship is based on twin share occupancy.
-If you are travelling alone and wish to share accommodation, a room mate will be assigned to your cabin whenever possible.
+Accommodation on the Ship is based on twin-share occupancy.
+If you are travelling alone and wish to share accommodation, a roommate will be assigned to your cabin whenever possible.
 When pairing room mates we always pair participants of the same sex.
-In the event of a share partner not being found, standard twin share stateroom rate will be applied.

 Upon payment of the fare for the Cruise and the confirmation of the booking by us or our authorised travel agent a Contract is concluded between us (the carrier) and you (the passenger) concerning the Cruise in terms of these Cruise Ticket Conditions.
 Any payment of the cruise fare implies acceptance of all Terms and Conditions.